-Asian stocks follow Wall St up, silver eases off high
+Global stocks follow Wall St up, silver eases off high

-BEIJING (AP) — Asian stocks followed Wall Street higher Tuesday after President Joe Biden invited Republicans to a meeting to discuss economic aid, while silver eased off an eight-year high.
+BEIJING (AP) — Global stocks followed Wall Street higher Tuesday after President Joe Biden invited Republicans to a meeting to discuss economic aid, while silver eased off an eight-year high.

+London and Frankfurt opened higher.
+Shanghai, Tokyo and Hong Kong also advanced.

-On Wall Street, the benchmark S&P 500 index gained 1.6%, recovering some of losses earlier in the week amid frenzied trading of video game retailer GameStop and other stocks targeted by novice day traders.
+U.S. futures rose a day after Wall Street’s benchmark S&P 500 index gained 1.6% amid frenzied trading of video game retailer GameStop and other stocks targeted by novice day traders.

 In Washington, Biden invited 10 moderate Republicans to the White House to discuss his proposed $1.9 trillion economic aid plan.
 Republicans earlier countered with an offer of $600 billion, or less than one-third of Biden’s proposed amount.